-- kyuubi.ha.zookeeper.quorum the external zookeeper cluster address for deploy a k.i. - kyuubi.ha.zookeeper.namespace the root directory, a.k.a. the ServerSpace for deploy a k.i.
+- kyuubi.ha.addresses the external zookeeper cluster address for deploy a k.i. - kyuubi.ha.namespace the root directory, a.k.a. the ServerSpace for deploy a k.i.

 For more configurations, please see the HA section of Introduction to the Kyuubi Configurations System